 This was totally unfounded as my business was doing pretty well on my own but the belief had been built off years of working under males in corporate environments.

-So a few years back I partnered with someone in business, within days I became a subordinate, looking at him for guidance, taking his advice and going with his decisions, even though this was his first business and I had been up and running for 4 years already.
+So a few years back, I partnered with someone in business, within days, I became a subordinate, looking at him for guidance, taking his advice and going with his decisions, even though this was his first business and I had been up and running for four years already.

 I took a back seat and let him run with what turned out to be the most unprofitable period that my company had ever experienced.

 The funny part was I was too afraid to tell him that I wanted out.
 I did the obvious thing and ghosted him, yes, I did not take his calls for days on end till he realised it was over.

 The lesson I learnt is that I am good enough and I am smart enough to run the business myself.
 I have the tenacity and need to not second guess my decisions.
 I don’t need anyone to tell me what I should be doing.
 It’s my dream; let me do it.
 He was a nice guy, but I honestly did not need or want a partnership.

 I also learned the art of saying no, I should have stopped allowing him to make decisions far earlier in the partnership, which would have saved me a loss of income and a waste of time.